cbrown1/arrow1/README.md

 ## Notes

 - This project was developed for recording room and head-related impulse responses (RIRs and HRIRs)

+- To be clear, this program is meant for play-and-record, not record-and-play

 - It was originally a fork of [recapture](https://gist.github.com/jedahu/5028736#file-multichannel-play-record-jack-md), but has since been completely re-written